 Tip!
 Laptops are set to reset themselves when the lid is closed or when they are shut down.
 The user is responsible for saving and backing up all work to the N Drive or other external storage.
 Once the laptop has been turned off, unfortunately it is not possible to retrieve anything from the previous session.

 You can find more information on laptop loans on the UCL Library Services website.

-Desktop@UCL Anywhere allows students and staff to recreate a UCL Pc on their own computer, giving them access, for example, to any software packages to which UCL subscribes.
+Desktop@UCL Anywhere allows students and staff to recreate a UCL PC on their own computer, giving them access to any software packages to which UCL subscribes.